 These provide opportunities for the systematic refinement of the child’s five senses.
 This refinement occurs through matching, grading and building with various materials unique to the Montessori curriculum.
 Focus is given to shape, dimension, colour, pattern, textures and sounds.
 Sensory discrimination and memory are the basis for all learning.

 Each child’s language skills are enriched: vocabulary, conversation and comprehension are developed.
 Using the phonic approach, the children learn to associate letter shapes and sounds and then to build their own words using the Montessori materials.
 Reading and writing develop effectively as a result.
 Our aim is to promote a love for books and reading.

 The Mathematics Materials

 Building on the skills learned from the sensorial materials, the children establish a concrete understanding of quantities and numerals, which is an essential foundation for mathematical understanding.
-They quickly and confidently move on to problem solving and operations with a variety of materials, leading to an understanding of the abstract.
+They quickly and confidently move on to problem solving and operations with a variety of materials, building towards an understanding of abstract concepts.